tvhahn/EarthGAN/devlog/README.md

 ### Next Steps

 Regardless of what I do next, I think I need faster feedback on whether the model is training.
-I'll probably let the model train some more (sunk cost fallacy 😂) and then implement some methods to speed up training.
+I'll probably let the model train some more (sunk cost fallacy be damned! 😂) and then implement some methods to speed up training.

 I can speed up training a number of ways.